833-483-7477

 food poisoning iv

-Specifically, an IV package designed for food poisoning will contain certain vitamins, minerals and nutrients to alleviate food poisoning symptoms.
+Specifically for food safety, an IV package designed for food poisoning will contain certain vitamins, minerals, and nutrients to alleviate foodborne illness symptoms.
 The key ingredients of a food poisoning IV package include:

 • IV fluid: IV fluid helps rehydrate the body as quickly as possible so the immune system can perform at its best.
-Receiving fluids via IV therapy is a great option for a food poisoning patient because drinking something is usually not appealing to anyone with nausea.
+Receiving fluids via IV therapy is a great option for a foodborne illness patient because drinking something is usually not appealing to anyone with nausea.

 • Vitamin B complex: B vitamins are crucial for proper immune system function and energy levels.
 Specifically, vitamin B6 helps your immune cells fend off infection.